 Nobody's ever going to make fun of it.

-Uh and so it's it's kind of pointless to get all down in the dumb and gloomy over this and think it's a sign of defeat.
+And so it's kind of pointless to get all down in the dumps and gloomy over this and think it's a sign of defeat.

 This is standard operating procedure for the media, standard operating procedure for Democrats, more than standard operating procedure for the Clintons.